Kerr, Faraday, and Magnetoelectric Effects in MnBi$_2$Te$_4$ Thin Films: Optical Conductivity of MBT Thin Films

-\textit{Optical Conductivity of MnBi$_2$Te$_4$ Thin Films---} We evaluate the frequency-dependent conductivity tensor of MnBi$_2$Te$_4$ \cite{Otrokov_2017,Eremeev2017,Otrokov2019,Otrokov2019_film,Rienks2019,Chen2019,Deng_2020,Ge2020,Li2019_theory,Chowdhury_2019,Li2020,Yan2019,Zeugner2019,Zhang2019_AHC,Liu2020,Lei2020} thin films using a coupled-Dirac-cone model \cite{Lei2020} that retains two Dirac cones in each MnBi$_2$Te$_4$ septuple layer as low-energy degrees of freedom.
+Here the Dirac cone labels $i$ and $j$ are respectively odd and even on the top and bottom surface of each septuple layer, $\hbar$ is the reduced Planck's constant, $v_{_D}$ is the Dirac-cone velocity and $V_i = V_{i-1} + \mathcal{E}_i (z_i-z_{i-1})$ is the self-consistent Hartree potential on surface $i$, with $z_i$ the designed position of the $i^{th}$ Dirac cone.
+The external electric field is calculated with discrete Poisson equation as $\tilde{\epsilon} \mathcal{E}_i = \tilde{\epsilon} \mathcal{E}_{i-1} + \delta \rho_i$, here $\tilde{\epsilon}$ is the dielectric constant and $\delta \rho_i$ are the net surface charge density at surface $i$, more details for the calculations of $\delta \rho_i$ and related parameters can be found in \onlinecite{Lei2021_QAH}.
+In the following discussion when the electric field is present, we will always consider the case when the Fermi level lies in the gap, i.e. we will keep the system neutral.
 The Dirac-cone model describes a topological insulator when the hybridization $\Delta_{D}$ across the gap between different septuple layers is stronger than the hybridization $\Delta_{S}$ between top and bottom Dirac cones in the same septuple layer.
 Each Dirac cone has an exchange splitting $m$ that is the sum of contributions from the near-neighbor Mn magnetic layers within the same ($J_S$) septuple layer and in the adjacent septuple layer ($J_D)$.
 An $N$-septuple layer thin film is reduced by this model to a quasi-2D system with 4N bands.
-For the calculations we report on below we use the numerical model parameters that provide a minimal description\cite{Lei2020} of MnBi$_2$Te$_4$ thin films: Dirac velocity $v_D = 5 \times 10^5 m/s $, $\rm \Delta_S = 84 meV$, $\rm \Delta_D = -127 meV$, $\rm J_S = 36 meV$, and $\rm J_D = 29 meV$.
+For the calculations we report on below we use the numerical model parameters that provide a minimal description\cite{Lei2020} of MnBi$_2$Te$_4$ thin films: Dirac velocity $\rm v_D = 5 \times 10^5 m/s $, $\rm \Delta_S = 84 meV$, $\rm \Delta_D = -127 meV$, $\rm J_S = 36 meV$, and $\rm J_D = 29 meV$.

 The optical conductivity of the Dirac cone model is calculated by using the Kubo-Greenwood formula\cite{Kubo1957,Greenwood_1958}: